 The world of child custody is pretty simple in Arkansas: The judge will make the decision about child custody based upon the best interest of the child(ren).
 A judge might have to make a decision about custody in a divorce, paternity, or, in some sense, guardianship matter.

 The best interest of the child means exactly what it sounds like.
+Click here for a video about the "best interest of the child."
 The judge can look at any factor he or she thinks is important.
 Arkansas judges obviously differ, but there are a few factors that are most important:

 This list is not exhaustive, but it gives some insight into child custody decisions.
 Arkansas judges see child custody disputes all the time, and most family law judges pick up a sort of “sixth sense” about child custody—they can often tell who is lying, and they can tell who is telling the truth.
 Although “the best interest of the child” is a vague standard, it is vague for a reason: Arkansas judges need to be free to go with their instinct because it’s the best way we have to make a good decision about child custody.